iamtwz/ActualSize/README.md

 ## How to Use

-Select the machine you want, print this pdf on A4 paper using the 100% size, check that it is printed at 100% scale using an ID or bank card placed in the middle box.
+Select the machine you want, **print this pdf on A4 paper using the 100% size**, check that it is printed at 100% scale using an ID or bank card placed in the middle box.

 Cut along the dotted line, and the part you get is the actual display area of the screen.